 However, a founder who is truly dedicated and devoted to the prosperity of their organization and accomplishing their organizational goals presents a much more appealing opportunity for investors.

-An innovative idea or concept may be enough to land a pitch meeting with a venture capitalist, but if the intention is to leave with an investment, it is imperative to demonstrate momentum or traction.
+An innovative idea or business concept may be enough to land a pitch meeting with a venture capitalist, but if the intention is to leave with an investment, it is imperative to demonstrate momentum or traction.

 Keep in mind that stagnant organizations seeking funding will have a more difficult time receiving an investment than ones who appear to have an upward trajectory, even if the former is further ahead in the business cycle.